kevinslin/kevin-public/vault/r.books.lean-startup.md

 	- auditable: everyone has access (ideally, team that owns product should also own this)
 		- you should be able to **spot check data** (eg. talk to customers and see if user behavior confirms the data)

+***

 ### 8 pivot
 - startup **run rate is amount of pivots it has left**
-- measures: registration, activation, rentention, referral
+- productivity is measured not in features released by the alignment of effort with value and growth
 - **need clear hypothesis or can't decide about pivot**
-- potbelly sandwich shop began as antique shop in 1977 #eg
+	- eg. potbelly sandwich shop began as antique shop in 1977
+- things to measures registration, activation, rentention, referral

-- types
+- types of pivots
 	- zoom: focus on one from a whole
 	- zoom out: expand feature
 	- customer segment: b2b to b2c
+	- platform pivot: change from app to platform or ice versa
 	- technology: switch tech for same wndat
 	- channel: direct vs cto
 	- engine of growth: viral, sticky and paid